Migrants clash with Greek police at border after Turkey opens floodgates

 “Yesterday there were 9,600 attempts to violate our borders, and all were dealt with successfully,” deputy defense minister Alkiviadis Stefanis told Greece’s Skai TV.

 “Not only are they not stopping them, but they are helping them,” he added.
-Greece has spoken of an orchestrated attempt to breach its borders and accused Turkey of actively guiding migrants.
+Greece has accused Turkey of actively guiding migrants to breach its borders.

-The EU said it was supporting Greece and its neighbor Bulgaria, which also has a border with Turkey - in protecting the 27-nation bloc’s outer frontiers.

-It also gave condolences to Turkey over the deadly air strike and said it was ready to step up humanitarian support.

 In unscripted remarks at his Sunday blessing on the refugee situation, Pope Francis, who visited Lesbos in 2016, said: “I am a bit saddened by the news about so many displaced people, so many men, women and children thrown out because of war.
 In these days the situation has become much more serious.”